I’m a mild-mannered civil servant by day.

 In 1995, I joined the Seattle Q-Safety Patrol, which operated the city’s Guardian Angels chapter.
 Two years of volunteering as an anti-violence patroller taught me a great deal about myself, teamwork, and reasonable force.

-Looking for a good workout that builds in some solid self-defense training, I have tried out judo, karate, kung fu, muy thai, Brazilian ju-jitsu, MMA, and Bartitsu.
-Currently I am at beginner level in krav maga and Aikido.
+Looking for a good workout that builds in some solid self-defense training, I have tried out judo, karate, kung fu, muy thai, Brazilian ju-jitsu, MMA, Bartitsu, krav maga, and Aikido.
+More recently I have found my training home in DanZanRyu Jujitsu (a martial and healing art).

 In both fictional series, the main characters use their martial arts training to protect others.

 In the steampunk Mosaic world, mostly Bartitsu is used.

 In the Maji Rios novels, some of the characters have Army combatives training.
 Maji and her non-military friends are trained in a blend of arts (skewed towards ju-jitsu and krav maga, and incorporating parkour) intended for self-defense and protecting others using reasonable force.

 Part of the fun of bringing characters together with different training and perspectives on violence and force is seeing what happens when they interact with each other under stress (verbally and physically).